Germany exports power to France, urges savings at home

 “That’s the way the European electricity market is set up and it could equally be the case, if we look to autumn and winter, that we might be grateful if others can help us out,” he said.

-Meanwhile, the German Cabinet approved a series of measures Wednesday designed to reduce energy consumption, including restrictions on heating private pools and a cap of 19 degrees Celsius (66 Fahrenheit) in public offices.
+Meanwhile, the German Cabinet approved a series of measures Wednesday designed to reduce energy consumption, including restrictions on heating private pools and a cap of 19 C (66 F) in public offices.
 Shops will also have to close their doors in winter to conserve heat, while illumination on advertising and public buildings has to be switched off at night.

 France, Spain, the Netherlands and other countries also have passed similar measures to conserve natural gas.